How the America's Boating Club® of Cape Fear is Organized

 The Commander (Cdr) presides over all our membership and Executive Committee meetings and performs all the other tasks normally accomplished by the president of any corporation or similar group.
 The Cdr is ultimately responsible for all written communication and published material of the squadron to our members and the public.

-The Executive Officer (XO) is our “senior vice president.”
+The Executive Officer (XO) is our “executive vice president.”
 Second in command, the XO performs the Commander’s duties when the Commander is unavailable.
 This member is responsible for all external functions of the squadron, such as public relations, cooperative charting, boat shows, vessel safety checks, legislation of interest to us as boaters, radio technical information, and safety issues.

 The Squadron Educational Officer (SEO) manages all the educational activities of the squadron including public boating courses and the educational curriculum of the entire squadron membership.
-The SEO makes certain that all participants in the educational activities of the squadron are properly instructed and are qualified to handle their duties.
+The SEO makes certain that all participants in the educational activities of the squadron are properly instructed, and the instructors are qualified to handle their duties.
 The SEO is the only officer that is also approved by the District Educational Officer acting for the National Educational Officer.

 The Administrative Officer (AO) is responsible for all internal functions of the squadron.
 The AO’s tasks include recruiting and retaining members, keeping us involved in squadron activities, arranging for membership meetings, programs and entertainment, setting up boating activities, and leadership development.

 The Secretary records and keeps minutes of all our meetings and safeguards our legal documents.
 Our Secretary also maintains the squadron membership records and is responsible for our newsletter, our website, our Facebook page, and the roster of members.
-In addition, other responsibilities include supervising the squadron Historian, and sending informational mass emails to all squadron members and associated members.
+In addition, supervising the squadron Historian, and sending informational mass emails to all squadron members and associated members.

 The Bridge officers are elected at our Annual Meeting and installed at our Change of Watch.
 Usually, our SEO serves for three consecutive one-year terms, but our other Bridge members usually serve for one or two-year terms.
-Each of the Executive, Educational, Administrative, Secretary and Treasurer hold a rank of Lieutenant Commander (Lt/C).
+Each of the Executive, Educational, Administrative, Secretary and Treasurer Officers hold the rank of Lieutenant Commander (Lt/C).
 All their respective official flags are posted on the next Bridge Officers tab.

 America’s Boating Club® and logo are trademarks of the United States Power Squadrons®